The page has been translated by Gen AI.

 • Block_Device_Mapping: Connecting Block Storage during server creation

-• Powering_off: State when stop request is made
+• Powering_off: State when a stop request is made

 • Deleting: Server deletion in progress